Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

 * question 1
+How will the IT team handle support for shared devices

 * question 2
+  What is the process if a hot desk devices fails

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*